Fotos Politis

-German educated Greek stage director Fotos Politis (Greek: Φώτος Πολίτης), 1890–1934, was one of the most prominent figures in the revival of the ancient Greek tragedies in the 20th century.
+Fotos Politis (Greek: Φώτος Πολίτης; 1890–1934) was a Greek stage director.

+He was one of the most prominent figures in the revival of the ancient Greek tragedies in the 20th century.
 A literary and theater reviewer and playwright, who was responsible for the creation of what came to be called "the theatrical tradition of the National Theater of Greece", he developed original teaching methods for aspiring young actors in Athenian drama schools while the rehearsals for the plays that he staged were known for their long duration and exhaustive intensity.
 Politis felt an obligation to educate not only the actors, corrupted by the French "Théâtre de boulevard" of the time, but also the general public by bringing it in contact with the masterpieces of ancient Greek tragedy, Shakespeare, classical European theater and avant-garde theater.

 Early years

 Born in Athens in an academic environment, Politis was the son of Nicolaos Politis, a professor at the University of Athens, who was considered the father of Greek folklore studies and cultural traditions, while his younger brother, Linos Politis, also a professor, taught modern Greek literature.
 In 1906–1908 he attended classes at the Athens Odeum's (conservatoire) drama school and received the second prize in a drama competition with his play The Vampire.

 At the end of 1908, he left for four years to study law in Germany.
 During this time and parallel with his law studies, he took courses in philosophy, being deeply influenced by German idealism.
 He was also influenced by the ideas of the Austrian-Jewish director Max Reinhardt, who staged ancient Greek tragedies, which Politis followed closely, as well as most of the new ideas that disseminated from the Max Reinhardt Seminar in Vienna, the most important German-language acting school.
 It was the time when the role of the director began to become as prevalent as that of the playwright and the protagonist.

 In early 1913, Politis was drafted, because of the Balkan Wars and had to return to Greece to enlist.